Rose-Lin/325/hw4/reflection.md

   * Tag all four texts with Unigram Tagger.

   * Use the hmm Tagger to evaluate the outcome of Unigram Tagger.

+* Unigram tagging will produce `None` tag for some nouns like computer.
+This is the main source of the inaccuracy.

+* For the regular expression tagger, some special cases are taken into consideration for the two provided test text.
+For example, `bite` is tagged as `VERB`, `Polly` is tagged as `NOUN` instead of `ADJ`, which is implied by the more general rules.